What Do Energy Broker Do?

 - Price energy based on market conditions.

-Energy Brokers state the following job skills are important in their day-to-day work.
+When polled, Energy Brokers say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.